Michigan Alternative Teacher Certification

 To qualify for an alternate route certification program in the state of Michigan, candidates must have a minimum of a bachelor’s degree and at least a 3.0 post-secondary GPA.
 They must also take and pass the Michigan Test for Teacher Certification Basic Skills test as well as a subject-area test for the grade level and content area they wish to teach.
 Once these qualifications are achieved, candidates must enroll in a state-approved alternate route teaching program to receive an Interim teaching certificate.

-Approved alternate route teaching programs in Michigan require only 12 credit hours and typically lead to a post-graduate certificate.
+Approved alternate route teaching programs in Michigan can be completed in as little as one year and typically lead to a post-graduate certificate.
 There are also programs leading to a master’s degree in education or a post-graduate degree in a core subject that includes an approved certification program.

 Types of Alternative Teaching Licenses in Michigan

-The Michigan’s Alternate Route to Interim Teaching (MARITC) program is designed to lead to an Interim teaching certificate.
+The Michigan Alternate Route to Interim Teaching (MARITC) program is designed to lead to an Interim teaching certificate.
 However, there are other routes that candidates can follow based on previous education and experience.

 Interim Teaching Certificate